thorpej/nabud/README.md

 ## Features

 * Define up to 254 content channels (numbered 1-255) from an arbitrary number of sources.
-* Serve an arbitrary number of NABU PCs.
+* Serve an arbitrary number of NABU PCs:
+    * As many RS422 serial ports as you can connect to your system for real NABU hardware.
+    * Support for connections from NABU emulators (such as MAME) over TCP.
 * Decrypt and serve NABU _pak_ files (available from NabuRetroNet).
 * Serve your own or others' homebrew NABU binaries (_nabu_ files).
 * High-performance; nabud implements a content cache to optimize common access patterns and avoid redundant I/O.
 * Small footprint; it can run on small machines.
 The only thing it throws memory at is the content cache.

 Currently, only local sources are supported.
 Support for directly vending NabuRetroNet content via HTTP is planned and is pretty high on the priority list.
-Additionally, only real NABU PCs connected via the native RS422 serial interface are currently supported, but support for TCP is also planned in order to support MAME.
-Even with these limitations, I wanted to get this out into the world for people to play with, especially folks who are interested in serving their NABUs from other retro or machines or small single-board computers that can't easily (or at all) run some of the other Adaptor emulators that are already out in the wild.
+Even with this limitation, I wanted to get this out into the world for people to play with, especially folks who are interested in serving their NABUs from other retro or machines or small single-board computers that can't easily (or at all) run some of the other Adaptor emulators that are already out in the wild.

 ## Configuration